Luthaf/rascaline/docs/src/devdoc/how-to/new-calculator.rst

    :dedent: 4

-For each pair, we now have to find the corresponding block (using the center and neighbor species values), and check wether the corresponding sample was requested by the user.
+For each pair, we now have to find the corresponding block (using the center and neighbor atomic types), and check wether the corresponding sample was requested by the user.

 To find blocks and check for samples, we can use the `Labels::position`_